C/1963 F1 (Alcock): Discovery and observations

 It had reached perihelion on 5 May, and made its closest approach to Earth about four days later.
-Initially, its brightness remained slightly lower than predicted by its ephemerides, until it produced an outburst that significantly raising its peak magnitude from 5.8 to 4.4 on 30 May.
+Initially, its brightness remained slightly lower than predicted by its ephemerides, until it produced an outburst that significantly raised its peak magnitude from 5.8 to 4.4 on 30 May.
 The nucleus was then observed to split into two, later five pieces on 23 June following several subsequent outbursts that started about a week earlier.
 By 19 July, John C. Bennett reported that the comet faded back as a 9th-magnitude object, noting its coma being slightly elongated.
 It was last observed on August 1963.

+During the outbursts, significant amounts of CN, C2 and C3 were detected, ejecting 2.19×10^8 kg of dust into space.